-- 4.7 At a county level, other relevant policy documents include the Essex Minerals Local Plan (2014) and the Essex and Southend-on-Sea Waste Local Plan (2017).
-Much of the Neighbourhood Area is within a Sand and Gravel Safeguarding Area, as identified in the Minerals Local Plan.
-Where a planning application is made within a Minerals Safeguarding Area, the City Council as the local planning authority must formally consult the County Council for its views before making a planning decision about the proposal and must subsequently take these views into account. - 4.8 As well as the planning policies in this Neighbourhood Plan, reference should be made to the above Plans, or later versions, to ensure that proposals are in general conformity with them.
+- 4.7 Essex County Council is the Minerals and Waste Authority for the Plan area and is responsible for the production of mineral and waste local plans.
+The Development Plan in Broomfield therefore also comprises of the Essex Minerals Local Plan 2014 (MLP) and the Essex and Southend-on-Sea Waste Local Plan 2017 (WLP).
+These plans set out the policy framework within which minerals and waste planning applications are assessed.
+They also contain policies which safeguard known mineral bearing land from sterilisation, and existing, permitted and allocated mineral and waste infrastructure from proximal development which may compromise their operation. - 4.8 As well as the planning policies in this Neighbourhood Plan, reference should be made to the above Plans, or later versions, to ensure that proposals are in general conformity with them.
 The Essex Design Guide was updated in 2018 and provides design advice and guidance to inform proposed new development across Essex.